lucabradipus/csv2JsonConverter/README.md

 I choose to pretend that the csv files was already  downloaded "before" I begin to convert it.
 Specifications seemed to me ( a not native English speaker) not completely clear in this sense.

+## UPDATE (30/11/2017)
+looking at the solution proposed by  banngass I updated two methods call to obtain a "formatted" json.
+The changed lines are marked in converted.js and are marked as "BY BANGASS". the json file has the same content, but the lines are now formatted to allow a simple diff with the json provided as solution.
+I